L-g00438909/my_work/README.md

 - Adelie: Smallest in body mass and flipper size with smallest bill length
 -   Chinstrap: Longest bill length, close to Gentoo and highest bill depth, close to adelie
 -  Didnt observe significant differences in means or standard deviations in Adelie Penguins features across the three islands.
--   Mean and median were close in all variables. slight difference in chinstrap and Gentoo penguins suggesting slight right skewedness.
+-   Mean and median were close in all variables. slight difference in body mass for chinstrap and Gentoo penguins suggesting slight right skewedness.
 - Std Deviation is high but consistent across species.
 Standard deviation is the measure of dispersion from the mean.
 -   Bimodal distributions for body mass of Adelie and Gentoo.
 Multimodal for Chinstrap penguins.
 -   Bimodal distribution for Chinstrap flipper length.
 Multimodal for Gentoo bill length.
 Bill depth: unimodal for all species